ExosLab/Minor-Planets-Expansion/README.md

    - Havous, Mracksis, Ervo, and Soden moved inwards (Orbits are proportional to Jool's orbit as they are with Neidon in OPM)
    - Crokslev made Jool Trojan
+ - Stock system descriptions added for Crokslev, Havous, Mracksis, and Ervo

 *Added Optional Bonus Content*
  - Jool Rings